spritesty/poptart/README.md

 # poptart
-My python game :/ HARD ASF
+My python game, made by me...
+I'm a failed game designer... hopefully this will do something...